magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Elapsed time: 1.477 sec
 ```

-because `validate-shopping-field` does not exist anymore, but it is
+because `validate-shopping-quantity` does not exist anymore, but it is
 still referenced in the test file.
-Go there and update it as well
+Let's fix it:

 ```clj
 (ns modern-cljs.shopping.validators-test